ysmood/notell/README.md

 ### Quick Start

-0. First we clone the project to a directory.
+0. First we clone the project to a directory, and `cd` to the root directory of Notell.

    ```bash
    git clone https://github.com/ysmood/notell.git
    cd notell
    ```

 0. Install dependencies.
+It may take a while to install all the dependencies, please be patient :D

     ```bash
     npm run-script setup
     ```

+    The setup will automatically creat a config file `var/config.coffee` and a demo ppt `usr/demo_ppt.ejs`.

 0. Edit the `var/config.coffee` file.
 Change the value of the `token`, this is the password for logging in as host.

-0. Run the test server.
+0. Now you can have a cup of tea, and start the test server.

     ```bash
     npm test